What is IR35?

 Private sector reform changes

 The anticipated expansion of the same changes to IR35 in the private sector could cause difficulties for organisations that engage contractors.
-All indications are pointing towards this change in tax legislation for the private sector in April 2019.

 As a result of the impending reforms it is important that employers in the private sector review and mitigate the IR35 risk that their working practices pose.
 There is a high probability that contractors will increase their rates to counter their losses or seek work elsewhere if deemed caught by IR35.